-The High Conservation Value (HCV) framework assists The Organization in determining whether HCVs are present within the forest area under management.
-Organized as a series of questions, the framework guides the assessment process that is then verified by the certification body.
+The HCV\ framework assists The Organization\ in identifying HCVs\ in the forest Management Unit\.
+Organized as a series of questions and using best available information\ (BAI\), the framework guides the assessment process that is then verified by the certification body.